 SEC.
-1.05.
+1.04 .
 District Inspector.
-The General Manager may personally perform or employ a qualified person or persons to perform the duties of inspecting the installation, connection, maintenance and use of all infrastructure and collection facilities in the District, to be known as the District Inspector.
+The District Manager may personally perform or designate a qualified person or persons to perform the duties of inspecting the installation, connection, maintenance, operation and use of all infrastructure and collection facilities in the District Wastewater System.

 SEC.
-1.06.
+1.05 .
 Wastewater Permits and Fees.
-No wastewater, side wastewater, building wastewater or other sewerage facility shall be installed, altered or repaired within the District until a permit for the work has been obtained and all fees paid in accordance with the requirements of this ordinance, and any other ordinance adopted by the Board of Directors.
+No wastewater, side wastewater, building wastewater or other sewerage facility shall be installed, altered or repaired within the District until a permit for the work has been obtained and all fees paid in accordance with the requirements of this Ordinance, and any other Ordinance adopted by the District Board .

 CHAPTER 2 – USE OF WASTEWATERS REQUIRED

 SEC.
 2.01.
 Treatment of Wastewaters Required.
-It shall be unlawful to discharge to any stream or watercourse any domestic or industrial wastewater or other polluted waters, except where suitable treatment has been provided in accordance with the provisions of this ordinance.
+It shall be unlawful to discharge to any stream or watercourse any domestic, commercial, or industrial wastewater or other polluted waters, except where suitable treatment has been provided in accordance with the provisions of this Ordinance.

 SEC.
 2.02.
 Unlawful Disposal.
-Except as hereinafter provided, it shall be unlawful to construct or maintain any privy, privy vault, septic tank, cesspool, seepage pit or other facility intended or used for the disposal of Wastewater.
+Except as hereinafter provided, in this Ordinance, it shall be unlawful to construct or maintain any privy, privy vault, septic tank, cesspool, seepage pit or other facility intended or used for the disposal of wastewater.

 SEC.
 2.03.
 Wastewater Required.
-The applicant of any proposed building to be situated within the District and abutting on any street in which there is now located or may be in the future be located District infrastructure, is hereby required to connect, at their expense, said building, directly with the proper District infrastructure in accordance with the provisions of this ordinance provided that said Wastewater is within three hundred (300) feet of the nearest point of the property line and the building is within one thousand (1,000) feet of the District infrastructure.
+The applicant of any proposed building to be situated within the District and abutting on any street in which there is now located or in the future may be located the District’s infrastructure , is hereby required to connect, at their expense, said building, directly with the proper District’s infrastructure in accordance with the provisions of this Ordinance provided that said wastewater is within three hundred (300) feet of the nearest point of the property line and the building is within one thousand (1,000) feet of the District’s infrastructure. .

-The applicant of any existing building, provided with a lateral connection shall connect to the Wastewater within ninety (90) days after the date of official notice to do so.
+The applicant of any existing building provided with a lateral connection shall connect to the District’s infrastructure within ninety (90) days after the date of official notice from the District. .

 SEC.
 2.04.
 Occupancy Prohibited.
-No building, industrial facility or other structure shall be occupied until the applicant of the premises has complied with all rules and regulations of the District.
+No building, commercial or industrial facility or other structure shall be occupied until the applicant of the premises has complied with all rules and regulations of the District.

 CHAPTER 3 – PERMITS AND FEES

 SEC.
 3.01.
 Permit Required.
 No unauthorized person shall uncover, make any connection with or opening into, use, alter, or disturb any District infrastructure or appurtenances or perform any work on any lateral or building wastewater without first obtaining a written permit from the District and paying to the District the applicable permit fee.
-Other non-district permits may be required.
+Other non-District permits may be required.

 SEC.
 3.02.
 Application for Permit.
 Any person legally entitled to apply for and receive a permit shall make such application on forms provided by the District for that purpose.
 They shall give a description of the character of the work proposed to be done and the location, occupancy and use of the premises.
-The General Manager may require plans, specifications or drawings and such other information as may be needed necessary.
+The District Manager may require plans, specifications or drawings and any other information as may be determined necessary.

-If the General Manager determines that the plans, specifications, drawings, descriptions or information furnished by the applicant is in compliance with the ordinances, rules and regulations of the District, a permit shall be issued upon payment of the required fees.
-The schedule of fees shall be set by resolution of the Board.
+If the District Manager determines that the plans, specifications, drawings, descriptions or information furnished by the applicant is in compliance with the ordinances, rules and regulations of the District, a permit shall be issued upon payment of the required fees.
+The schedule of fees shall be set by resolution of the District Board.
 The schedule shall be available at the District office upon request.
-The issuance of Wastewater Discharge Permits, to establishments producing industrial wastes, shall be governed by the provisions of this ordinance.
+The issuance of Wastewater Discharge Permits, to establishments producing commercial or industrial wastes, shall be governed by the provisions of this ordinance.